 - a.
-Introductions and name tags

-- b.
-Distribute a manual to all participants

-- c.
-Discussion Questions.
-Ask participants

-- a.
-What would you like to learn today?
+Introductions and name tags - b.
+Discussion questions. - a.
+What would you like to learn today? - b.

-- b.
 Has anyone attended a training/workshop/conference on pesticides?
-If so, in what capacity?
+If so, in what capacity? - c.

-- c.
 Does anyone already provide education on pesticides?
-Please explain.

-- d.
+Please explain. - d.
 Challenges/barriers/strengths of pesticide education in the community?